Updated: August 2022

 - Preference Cookies: We use Preference Cookies to remember your preferences and various settings.

 - Security Cookies: We use Security Cookies for security purposes.

-- Advertising Cookies: Advertising Cookies are used to serve you with advertisements that may be relevant to you and your interests.
+- Advertising Cookies: We use Advertising Cookies to show you advertisements that may be relevant to you and your interests.

 Use of Data

-Generally, the CIM may use Personal Data for the following purposes:
+Generally, CIM may use Personal Data for the following purposes:

 - To provide and maintain our Service.

 - To notify you about changes to our Service.